ShubhamPhapale/nit/CONTRIBUTING.md

 3. Ask in GitHub Discussions
 4. Create a new issue

-Thank you for contributing to VCS! 🎉
+Thank you for contributing to nit! 🎉